asibic/glassalpha/site/docs/contributing.md

 # Contributing to Glass Alpha

 Thank you for your interest in contributing to Glass Alpha!
-This guide will help you get started.
+This guide focuses on **Phase 1 audit-first development**.

+## Phase 1 Development Focus

+!!! info "Phase 1 Review Gate"
+    Every PR must pass: **"Does this directly improve audit PDF quality, usability, or reproducibility?"**

+    - If no: defer to Phase 2
+    - If introduces complexity without clear audit value: reject

 ## Development Setup